aniruddhadas9/algorithm/src/main/resources/security/CSRF/README.md

 #### Random Token

-Users created a randon nonses which used later to make transaction
+Users created a random nonces which used later to make transaction